grace-reviewer

 Match code changes against the claimed shared-artifact updates:

-- graph delta proposals match actual imports and exports
+- graph delta proposals match actual imports and public module interface changes

 -